moredark/sila-app/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the [Contributing Guidelines](https://github.com/moredark/sila-app/CONTRIBUTING.md) to get started.
+Please follow the `CONTRIBUTING.md` to get started.

 ## License